 How to Grow Agastache

-Provide plenty of water when plants are establishing but they can mostly fend for themselves thereafter.
+Provide plenty of water when the plants are establishing, but they can mostly fend for themselves thereafter.

 There are many types of Agastache.
 The genus represents 30 different plants, each with different flower color, height, foliage, aroma, and hardiness.

-Giant hyssop is a perennial garden favorite that tops 6 feet in height.
+Giant hyssop is a perennial garden favorite that tops 6 feet (2 m.) in height.
 Anise hyssop or Anise Agastache (Agastache foeniculum) is a licorice flavored and scented plant that makes an excellent tea.
 There is even a bubble gum scented cultivar.
 ‘Golden Jubilee’ bears golden yellow foliage with blue flowers.

 There are new cultivars of Agastache flowers bred every year.
 It is easy to find Agastache varieties for every garden.